 Who is the programme for?

-The Granada Writers in Residence Programme is targeted at emerging writers, residing in any country in whichever language they write.
+The Granada Writers in Residence Programme is targeted at writers residing in any country in whichever language they write.

 What are we offering?

-A month’s stay (30 nights) in Granada for two writers, between 1 November and 1 December 2019.
+A month’s stay (30 nights) in Granada for two writers, between November 3 and December 2, 2022, at the Corrala de Santiago of the University of Granada.

 Granada UNESCO City of Literature will cover the travelling expenses of each of the writers selected.